KomodoResearch/NginProx/Readme.md

 currently two use cases are supported:

 1. Having a separate reverse proxy dedicated server.
-2. self "reverse proxy" where the original server will only be open to requests from and Nginx will redirect to localhost
+2. Self "reverse proxy" where the original server will only be open to requests from and Nginx will redirect to localhost

 #### Prerequisites